Government Communications Security Bureau

 Public Channels

-7. Hager, Secret Power, op. cit., chapters 4–6; New Zealand government statements on Waihopai (multiple, from 1984 onward); subsequent media reporting and protest-movement records on the station's expansion.
+- Hager, Secret Power, op. cit., chapters 4–6; New Zealand government statements on Waihopai (multiple, from 1987 authorisation onward); subsequent media reporting and protest-movement records on the station's operation.